remi-delmas-3000/cbmc/src/goto-instrument/contracts/doc/user/contracts-assigns.md

 havocing pointers. `__CPROVER_typed_target` must be used to specify targets that are pointers.

-### Specifying parameterized and reusable sets of assignable locations
+## Specifying parameterized sets of assignable locations using functions

 Users can specify sets of assignable locations by writing their own functions returning the built-in type `__CPROVER_assignable_t`.